 The Hit Box is larger than average.
 The chassis feels quite sturdy.
 Along the back are three buttons for menu navigation which are allegedly Sanwa, but they do not feel as good as the face buttons, and they are not labeled.
 However, not much quality is expected from menu navigational buttons anyway.
 Opening up the Hit Box requires a screwdriver.
 It would have been nicer to have a more user friendly opening technique given that the Hit Box is quite masterful in its design.
 In any case, the aforementioned shortcomings do not make the Hit Box experience significantly less great.

-The Hit Box does the minimalistic design right, with a pleasing white acrylic plate embellished by some red here and there.
+The slim Hit Box does the minimalistic design right, with a pleasing white acrylic plate embellished by some red here and there.
 It looks like an electronics product designed by a prominent electronics company that has been in action for years.
 Changing the artwork would require purchasing a blank piece of plexiglass elsewhere, which is not that big of a deal since the Hit Box looks gorgeous as it is.
-Otherwise, we provide a custom artwork service.

 - Amazing handling

 - Gorgeous visuals